malcomwu/el.js/README.md

 # el.js

-A structured JavaScript library to represent and interact with HTML.
+Use simple JavaScript to write interactive HTML.

 ## Status
 To be build..